CSE-25/winter-of-code-s1/README.md

 ## 10 Rules for This Winter :memo:
 Essential guidelines for contributing to Amrita :snowflake: Winter of Code 2024
 1. **GitHub Account:** Ensure you have an active GitHub account.
-2. **Form Completion:** Fill out the [contributor form](https://forms.office.com/r/xH6GzZZhzC) with valid credentials.
+2. **Registration Form:** Fill out the [registration form](https://forms.office.com/r/xH6GzZZhzC) with valid credentials.
 This will be used to track your progress and give out rewards.
 3. **Descriptive Commit Messages:** Write clear and concise commit messages that explain the changes made.
 4. **One Issue at a Time:** Focus on completing one issue before requesting to be assigned to another.
 5. **AI Tool Usage:** The use of AI tools is permitted, but excessive reliance on AI-generated code may lead to rejection.